BeyondMagic/beyondmagic/README.md

-Hello, separately from programming I love creating mathematical problems and design with a variety of colours.
+Hello,

+While programming is my passion I have a spot in my heart for mathematics and design, and working with all three is where I thrive.

+I like to share what I learn and how I do it, eventually I plan to put up in a digital garden my thoughts.

 ___